blauwe-lucht/nexus-private-pypi-poc/README.md

 When this is successful you can see the package in Nexus (click on box icon and select 'browse').

-The package can be installed on the nexus server by running on the acs:
+The package can be installed on the nexus VM by running on the acs:

 ``` bash
 ansible-playbook playbook-install-package.yml
 ```

+The results can be found in /opt/poc.

 ### Teardown